 Every year, media outlets such as U.S. News & World Report, Fortune, Bloomberg Businessweek, and Financial Times publish lists of top MBA programs.
 Not surprisingly, this year’s top ten schools are basically the same ones as in previous rankings.
-You can dig into the methodologies to understand why the lists don’t change dramatically year over year.
+You can dig into the methodologies to understand why the lists don’t change dramatically year after year.

 Business school applicants often tell me that they want to go to a “top ten” school.
 However, when we look deeper, we discover that fewer than a handful of business school programs in the U.S. News top ten would meet their needs.
 As you consider the programs to which you might apply, I encourage you to use the following framework to focus your efforts on business schools that will help you achieve your goals—regardless of their ranking.